brndd/joyful-slop/docs/readme.md

 ### Axis Deadzones

-For most axis inputs, you will want to define deadzones.
-There are three possible approaches:
+**NOTE: For most axis mappings, you probably don't want to specify a deadzone!** Use deadzone configurations in your target game instead.
+Joyful-configured deadzones are intended to be used in conjunction with the `axis-to-button` and `axis-to-relaxis` input types, or when splitting an axis into multiple outputs.
+Using them with standard `axis` mappings may result in a loss of fidelity and "stuck" inputs.

+There are three ways to specify deadzones:

 * Define `deadzone_start` and `deadzone_end` to explicitly set the deadzone bounds.
 * Define `deadzone_center` and `deadzone_size`; this will create a deadzone of the indicated size centered at the given axis position.